 Manipulation of cells ex vivo is potentially associated with microbial contamination.
-However, all steps of the manufacturing (CD34 selection, pre-stimulation, transduction, and final formulation) are performed in an FDA-registered, Joint Commission (JC) and FACT accredited and CLIA-licensed GMP manufacturing facility (Connell and O'Reilly Cell Manipulation Core Facility) at the DFCI or the Human Gene and Cell Therapy Facility (HGCTF) at UCLA.
+However, all steps of the manufacturing (CD34 selection, pre-stimulation, transduction, and final formulation) are performed in an FDA-registered, Joint Commission (JC) and FACT accredited and CLIA-licensed GMP manufacturing facility (Connell and O'Reilly Cell Manipulation Core Facility) at the DFCI.
 Both facilities are classified as ISO 7 cleanrooms.
 Trained personnel following aseptic techniques and current GMP guidelines perform all procedures.
 Production and process controls are in place to minimize contamination as per GMP guidelines.